-Logistically speaking, hiring a nearshore company to perform supply services is extremely beneficial for U.S. companies that need to import their products into the country.
+Logistically speaking, nearshore vs offshore outsourcing is extremely beneficial for U.S. companies that need to import the commodities they sell.

 These benefits include:

-Each of these benefits rectifies some of the problems faced by companies who offshore supply operations, especially with the current challenges to the global supply chain.
+Each of these benefits resolves the problems faced by companies who offshore their supply operations.

 The U.S. has regulations for imports of just about every variety.
 While regulations do serve a purpose, they can make importing difficult because of the extra responsibilities that importers have to follow.

 Nearshoring your supply operations to Canada or countries in Central and South America can help you avoid excess regulations.
-That’s because the U.S. shares free trade agreements (FTA) with these countries can remove certain barriers to trade such as:
+That’s because the U.S. shares free trade agreements (FTA) with these countries that can remove certain barriers to trade, such as:

 FTAs also reduce or eliminate the duty rate on imports from a certain country.
 Therefore, importing from a nearshore company that is part of one of the FTAs we listed above will carry the same benefit.

 The proximity of a nearshore country and your own also lead to cost savings.
-Not only will importing from a nearby country lead to shorter transit times as we mentioned, but it will also be cheaper because less money will have to be spent on fuel.
-The less distance your goods will have to travel, the less fuel will have to be used.
+Not only will importing from a nearby country lead to shorter transit times, as we mentioned, but it will also be cheaper because less money will have to be spent on fuel.
+The less distance your goods will have to travel, the less fuel is used.

-Each of these benefits is a big reason that so many U.S. companies prefer to offshore supply and manufacturing operations half the world away.
+These advantages of offshoring are a big reason why so many U.S. companies prefer to use supplier and manufacturers half the world away.

-Many of the countries where offshore operations take place are considered developing countries.
+Another offshore outsourcing advantage are the incentives that U.S. importers can use.
+Many of these far away countries are considered developing nations.
 Since these nations are eager to improve their economic standing, many of them welcome foreign businesses that are interested in conducting operations in some capacity.